BytesClub/BytesClub.github.io/TLoC.md

 #### [ServerX](https://github.com/BytesClub/serverX)
 A HTTP/HTTPS Web Server Handler by (C) Bytes Club

 **Brief Explanation**: The codebase of serverX is a clone of [CS50 Problem Set 5](http://cdn.cs50.net/2016/x/psets/6/pset6/pset6.html) with additional cross-platform dependency resolution.
 This project works in both Linux and Windows architecture.
-Key things about this projetc: <br/>
+Key things about this project: <br/>
 * The code is completely written in C with few or more library dependencies.
 * We are using web socket to create network connections.
 * The project currently is Single-Threaded, but will be Multi-Threaded soon.